 Erica Sutter has a passion for learning.
 Over the course of her career as an antitrust and patent litigator, she has turned this passion into a powerful asset for gaining the detailed knowledge of new technologies and industries necessary to best advocate for her clients.
 Recent areas of focus in Erica’s practice include pharmaceuticals, medical devices, data analytics, direct-to-consumer retail, telecommunications, and health insurance.

+Erica has substantial experience in all phases of trial court litigation, as well as at the appellate level.
 Her antitrust experience includes representing clients in merger litigation, class action price-fixing litigation, antitrust challenges arising out of settlement agreements from prior pharmaceutical patent cases, and during regulatory agencies’ “second requests.”
-Her patent litigation experience focuses on pharmaceutical patents and involves representing clients both in district court litigation and proceedings before the United States Patent Trial and Appeal Board.
-Because of her experience, Erica is well positioned to offer clients advice on the issues that occur at the cross-roads of antitrust and patent law.
+Her patent litigation experience focuses on pharmaceuticals and involves representing clients both in district court litigation and proceedings before the United States Patent Trial and Appeal Board.
+Erica also regularly offers her clients strategic counseling on general antitrust and patent considerations.
+By maintaining an active antitrust and patent practice, Erica is well positioned to help clients navigate the issues that occur at the cross-roads of these two areas of law.

 - Representation of large music industry company against antitrust claims under both federal and state law.
 The Court dismissed all claims against the client.